-(1) No undesired switching operation or operational changes are to occur.

-- (2) Athwartships and fore-and-aft inclinations may occur simultaneously. - (3) In ships for the carriage of liquefied gases and of chemicals the emergency power supply must also remain operable with the ship flooded to a final athwartships inclination up to a maximum of 30 degrees.
-(4) Where the length of the ship support 100, the form and of attribute and a final inclination operable with the ship support. - (4) Where the length of the ship exceeds 100 m, the fore-and-aft static angle of inclination may be taken as 500/L degrees.
-(L: Length of the ship as defined in Part 3, Ch 1, 102. of the Rules, m)
+- (1) No undesired switching operation or operational changes are to occur. - (2) Athwartships and fore-and-aft inclinations may occur simultaneously. - (3) In ships for the carriage of liquefied gases and of chemicals the emergency power supply must also remain operable with the ship flooded to a final athwartships inclination up to a maximum of 30 degrees.
+(4) Where the length of the ship exceeds 100 m, the fore-and-aft static angle of inclination may be taken as 500/L degrees.
+(L : Length of the ship as defined in Part 3, Ch 1, 102. of the Rules, m)